11 Surprising Hidden Details In Westminster Abbey

 Blue Badge Guides have the privilege of being to lead private guided tours of the wonderful Westminster Abbey.
 If you’re interested in visiting the abbey, please email firstname.lastname@example.org

-Westminster Abbey is open Monday-Saturday, 9.30am-3.30pm with restrictions for special events and services.
-It’s free to visit for worship but otherwise you can buy tickets online in advance here.
+Westminster Abbey is free to visit for worship but otherwise you can buy tickets online in advance.
+For the latest information on visiting, head to their website here.

 More London Inspiration